About Imaginosophy

 “Imaginosophy” is the study of the Creative Imagination

 “Imaginosophy” is the study of the creative imagination.
 The word is derived from a play on words: “Imagine-osophy.”
 Our imagination is naturally resourceful and creative.
 “Osophy” is the field of study, a belief or doctrine.
-We combined 78 Tarot and 33 Imaginosophy cards to “imagine” the journey of the Awakening Human.
+We created three decks of cards to help us “imagine” the journey of the Awakening Human.
 Within this play we “Imagine-Sophia” and it is this deity who acts as the primary guide for the work and practice of Imaginosophy.
 Imagining Sophia, is about remembering the wisdom inherent within our souls.
+There are many ways to delve into the world of Imaginosophy.

 Imaginosophy engages external images, archetypes and myth-telling to help us understand the influences and powers at play in our lives.
 We are not working with hallucinations here, but with the pictures that are naturally produced by the unconscious.
 These images all come from the dreams and visions that naturally emerge when we engage the wisdom entwined in myths and legends.
 Certain colors and images may evoke feelings and emotions that can act as portals or doorways to the soul, and ultimately the truth of Being.